-- 1. Indigenous Peoples and other forest dependent communities shall be represented on National REDD+ Steering Committees or equivalent bodies, where established. - i.
+1. Indigenous Peoples and other forest dependent communities shall be represented on National REDD+ Steering Committees or equivalent bodies, where established.

+- i.
 Validation of National Programme Documents: - i.
-In order to be endorsed by the UN-REDD Secretariat for approval by the UN-REDD Programme Policy Board, draft National Joint Programmes (NJPs) must submit minutes of a 'validation meeting' of National Stakeholders (where established: the National REDD+ Steering Committee), including Indigenous Peoples' representative(s). - ii.
-The representative who participates in the 'validation meeting' must subscribe to one of the following criteria:
+In order to be endorsed by the UN-REDD Secretariat for approval by the UN-REDD Programme Policy Board, draft National Programmes must submit minutes of a 'validation meeting' of National Stakeholders (where established: the National REDD+ Steering Committee), including Indigenous Peoples' representative(s). - ii.
+The representative(s) who participate(s) in the 'validation meeting' must subscribe to one of the following criteria: